 - Move the shifter out of the Park position.

 We hope you find the Hyundai Gear Shifter Stuck in Park & How to Release It guide helpful.
 For more help with your Hyundai, check out our auto repair guides section.

 These instructions apply to Hyundai Elantra, Sonata, Entourage, Accent, Veloster, Excel, i30, Azera, Sedona, etc.

 One way to know what is wrong with your Hyundai is to use an OBDII scanner like the YOUCANIC Full System Scanner.
 This powerful scanner can easily read and clear fault codes from all the systems in your Hyundai.

 Frequently Asked Questions

-Suppose the shift lever of a Hyundai Sonata, Elantra, Sonata, Azera, Santa Fe, Elantra, or Entourage won't shift into or out of Park check to ensure that the brake light switch is working properly.
-This is one of the most common problems that will make a Hyundai vehicle get stuck in Park.
+Suppose the shift lever of a Hyundai Sonata, Elantra, Sonata, Azera, Santa Fe, Elantra, or Entourage won’t shift into or out of Park.
+Check to ensure that the brake light switch is working properly.
+This is one of the most common problems that will make a Hyundai vehicle get stuck in the Park.

 This can be due to a defective ignition interlock mechanism or cable.

-Since the brake light switches are so inexpensive it may be a good idea to replace them with a new one if you have problems with your Hyundai getting stuck in Park.
+Since the brake light switches are so inexpensive, replacing them with a new one may be a good idea if you have problems with your Hyundai getting stuck in the Park.
 You can also test the operation of the brake light switch using a multimer or a diagnostic scanner.
-Instructions can be found here.